harpocrates-project/distributed_hhe_ppml/README.md

 ./build/csp <address>:<port>
 ```
 Where `address` and `port` are the local IP address and the port number on which the CSP will listen for incoming RPC requests.
 If no (or a wrong number of) arguments are provided, the CSP will listen on a default address and port number, i.e., `localhost:50052`.
+The CSP component performs two main operations, i.e., decomposition and evaluation.
+These have been devised to be performed in parallel using a number of thread automatically calculated using the number of available CPU cores (via std::thread::hardware_concurrency()).

 ### Analyst
 The Analyst component can be started via the command